horiahermeneanu/graphQL-spring-demo/README.md

 ```

-**Create the Query Resolver class - to extends the GraphQLQueryResolver**
+**Create the Query Resolver class - to extend the GraphQLQueryResolver**
 ```
 package com.demo.graphql.query;